shahsevil/Step-Project-Tinder/readme.md

 18. Add a servlet with the "/messages/{id}" address, show a static chat with harcoded messages there
 19. When clicking on some profile on the "/liked" page, redirect to the "/messages/{id}" page where you will show a harcoded dialogue with the user
 20. Connect app to MySQL/PostgreSQL database (local or remote)
-21. Write a new implementation of the DAO classes so that all the users are stored in the database
+21. Write a new implementation of the org.DAO classes so that all the users are stored in the database
 22. Show real messages between users on the "/messages/{id}" page
 23. Add a possibility to make a POST request on the server with a new message on this page
 24. Create a doPost method in the corresponding servlet, which will save the new message to the database